• Current alerts (1) Click to view

 A totem is an object or animal that is believed, by a particular society, to have spiritual significance.

-• Migrants play an important part in the City of Stirling story, with Chinese and European settlers helping drive a growth in agriculture in the early 1900s.
-While moving to a new country with a different language would have provided its own challenges, migrants went on to deliver successful market gardens in suburbs including Osborne Park.
+• Migrants play an important role in the City of Stirling’s history.
+Chinese and European settlers contributed significantly to the growth of agriculture in the early 1900s.
+Despite the challenges of moving to a new country with a different language, these migrants established successful market gardens in suburbs like Osborne Park.

-By the late 1940s, the local population had grown to 31,000 people and suburban subdivisions were taking shape.
-Suburb names were derived from Aboriginal words such as Yokine (dingo/native dog), Coolbinia (mistletoe) and Nollamara (black kangaroo paw).
+By the late 1940s, the local population had reached 31,000 people, and suburban subdivisions were taking shape.
+Some suburb names were derived from Aboriginal words, such as Yokine (meaning 'dingo' or 'native dog'), Coolbinia (referring to mistletoe), and Nollamara (associated with the black kangaroo paw).

-Other suburbs were named after local figures including Mount Lawley, which recognised the former WA Governor Sir Arthur Lawley.
-Not far from Mount Lawley, the suburb of Menora has a strong association with the Jewish community and its name refers to the menorah – a seven-branched candelabrum used in Jewish religious ceremonies.
+Other suburbs honored local figures.
+For instance, Mount Lawley recognised the former WA Governor Sir Arthur Lawley.
+Nearby, the suburb of Menora has a strong association with the Jewish community, and its name refers to the menorah, a seven-branched candelabrum used in Jewish religious ceremonies.

-Today, the City of Stirling is a thriving multicultural hub that covers approximately 100 square kilometres.
-Home to approximately 220,000 people, the City stretches across 30 suburbs from Dianella in the east, Trigg to the west, Hamersley to the north and Mount Lawley in the south.
-The diverse nature of the City landscape encompasses 6.5km of coastline, 616 ha of natural bushland and more than 98,000 properties.
+Today, the City of Stirling thrives as a multicultural hub, covering approximately 100 square kilometers.
+Home to around 240,000 people, it spans 30 suburbs, from Dianella in the east to Trigg in the west, Hamersley in the north, and Mount Lawley in the south.
+The diverse landscape includes 6.5 km of coastline, 616 hectares of natural bushland, and over 98,000 properties.

-During its first 20 years, the Perth Road Board dedicated the majority of its time and funds to constructing and repairing roads and bridges.
-A makeshift road made from wooden planks connected isolated rural areas on the coast with Scarborough and Innaloo.
-That plank road was effectively an early version of Scarborough Beach Road.
+During its first 20 years, the Perth Road Board focused on constructing and repairing roads and bridges.
+A makeshift road made from wooden planks connected isolated coastal rural areas to Scarborough and Innaloo.
+That plank road was an early version of Scarborough Beach Road.

-Early pioneers faced extremely harsh conditions and suffered considerable hardship in their efforts to develop and farm the virgin bushland.
-During pioneering times, the long-gone Balcatta Hotel on Wanneroo Road would offer respite for travellers returning from the rigours of the north-west stock route.
+Early residents faced extremely harsh conditions and suffered considerable hardship in their efforts to develop and farm the virgin bushland.
+At this time, the long-gone Balcatta Hotel on Wanneroo Road would offer respite for travelers returning from the challenging north-west stock route.

-The Local Government Act 1960 was passed in July 1961 with road boards becoming shires and uniform legislation put in place to govern cities, towns and shires.
+In July 1961, the Local Government Act 1960 was passed, with road boards becoming shires and uniform legislation put in place to govern cities, towns, and shires.
 That same year, the Perth Road Board became the Shire of Perth with a population of approximately 84,000 people.

-A decade later, the Shire of Perth was renamed the City of Stirling in 1971 with its population almost doubled to 160,000 people.
-The change to become a City was introduced in conjunction with the 100th anniversary since the establishment of the original Perth Road Board.
+A decade later, the Shire of Perth was renamed the City of Stirling in 1971, with its population almost doubled to 160,000 people.
+The changes to become a City coincided with the 100th anniversary of the establishment of the original Perth Road Board.

 Memorial plaques